 Publication of notices and information

-We publish certain information relating to compliance and monitoring activities on our website, including information about monitoring activities and enforcement actions.
-We also report on our compliance and monitoring activities in our annual report.
+The APVMA publishes certain information relating to compliance, enforcement and monitoring activities on our website, including information about enforcement action.
+We also report on compliance and monitoring activities in the APVMA Annual Report.